-Transmission of Disease (CIE AS Biology)
+Transmission of Disease (Cambridge (CIE) AS Biology): Revision Note

-Transmission of Common Diseases
+Transmission of common diseases

 Transmission of cholera